plancomps/CBS-beta/CBS-beta/Funcons-beta/Values/index.md

 - [value-types] \(representing sets of values\)

-There is also a distinguished value [none], representing the absence of an ordinary value.
+There is also a distinguished value [null], representing the absence of an ordinary value.

 (Further kinds of values are provided in connection with particular kinds of